7ooL/HomeAuto/README.md

 # HomeAuto
 This is a Django based application that makes used of the admin site to administer all aspects of this home automation program.
 Automation is achieved in to main ways.

 1)	Scheduled Jobs
 2)	Nugget firing.

 ## Jobs
 First, jobs can be scheduled to do things on a regular basis.
 There are a number of predinfed jobs for example that update devices status and look for new devices.
 Each job can be fine tuned to run at its own frequency.

 ![Image of Jobs](https://github.com/7ooL/HomeAuto/blob/master/images/add_job.png)

 ## Nuggets
 Nuggets are made up of Triggers and Actions.
 When all the Triggers in a Nugget are TRUE then its Actions will be executed.
 Its this frame work that allows for the expansion of automation through a web interface.

 ### Triggers
 Triggers become TRUE when certain events occur.
 For example when it’s a specific time, when a door is opened, or when motion is detected.
 Once a Trigger is defined it can be used in multiple Nuggets, or even combine with other Triggers in a Nugget.

 ![Image of Triggers](https://github.com/7ooL/HomeAuto/blob/master/images/triggers.png)

 ### Actions
 Actions are what is to happen when all the Triggers in a Nugget become TRUE.

 ![Image of Actions](https://github.com/7ooL/HomeAuto/blob/master/images/actions.png)

 ## House Devices
 One of the things that HomeAuto does is normalize devices form multiple manufactures into House objects.
-Current House Objects consist of
+Current House Objects consist of:

 * House Lights
 * House Locks
 * House Sensors